luca-bassoricci/gitlab/doc/subscriptions/gitlab_com/index.md

 - If a **Resume subscription** button is displayed, your subscription was canceled previously.
 Click it to resume automatic renewal.
 - If a **Cancel subscription** button is displayed, your subscription is set to automatically renew at the end of the subscription period.
-Click it to cancel automatic renewal.
+Click this button to cancel the subscription automatic renewal.

+For immediate cancellation of a subscription please contact the [Support team](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=360000071293)

 If you have difficulty during the renewal process, contact the [Support team](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=360000071293) for assistance.
 ## Change the contact person for your subscription

 To change the contact person who manages your subscription,